Owner and CEO

 Owner and CEO of Polonia Warszawa since March 2020

-Today, one of Nitot’s goals is to eliminate aggression and hatred and create a wonderful, welcoming atmosphere in the Polonia stands, also toward rival fans.
+Today, one of Nitot’s goals is to eliminate aggression and hatred and to create a wonderful, positive atmosphere in the stands of Polonia’s stadium, also towards rival fans.
+Remember, we are Czarni Kulturalni!
+Our mission is to build the most open, respectful, cheerful and positive club in Poland.
+Let’s build it together!

-The CEO of Polonia grew up by the river Seine, but has been connected with Poland for many years.
-Warsaw holds a special place in his heart – he first came here in 2000 for 10 months as part of an Erasmus student exchange.
-He has lived here permanently since 2006, when he founded Sii Poland, and has held Polish citizenship since 2016.
-His wife Irena, with whom he has three children born in Warsaw, is also Polish.
+Polonia’s president grew up by the Seine but has been connected to Poland for many years.
+Warsaw holds a special place in his heart—he first came here in 2000 for a 10-month Erasmus exchange program.
+Since 2006, when he founded the company Sii Polska, he has lived here permanently, and since 2016, he has held Polish citizenship.

-Greg (that’s how his co-workers call him) loves competition and crazy projects that not many would undertake – the most fascinating and at the same time, the most challenging one is restoring the former glory of Polonia Warszawa.
+Greg (as his colleagues call him) loves competition and crazy projects that few would undertake—the most fascinating and simultaneously most challenging of which is restoring the former glory of Polonia Warsaw.

 Why did you invest in Polonia Warszawa when the Club was on the verge of bankruptcy?